How To Have Anal Sex For The First Time — A 6 Step Guide

 4. Go Slooooooow

-On the day that you decide to try having anal sex, take your time easing your way into it.
+On the day that you decide to try having anal sex for the first time, take your time easing your way into it.
 Make sure you’re aroused and excited to take this step!
 It might help to have a vaginal orgasm first, but once you're ready, have your partner warm up your rectum with their finger first, to help relax your muscles and get the whole area nice and lubed up.
 When you’re ready to try getting penetrated by your partner’s penis or strap-on, pretend like you’re in slow motion and go as slowly as you can.
 Take deep breaths and try to imagine relaxing the muscles in your rectum as much as possible.
 You can speed up the pace once you feel comfortable, but it’s really important to take it slow for at least five minutes.

 5. Be In Control